Jleung1996/Covid19-DV/README.md

 | Tableau Public               | Data Visualization            | https://public.tableau.com/en-us/s/                                                               |
 | Microsoft Excel              | Data Export                   | https://www.microsoft.com/en-us/microsoft-365/excel                                               |

+Note: Tableau Public can not estatablish connections to a SQL server.
+In a production setting using the paid verison of Tableau, this issue will not occur.
+To circumvent this, we make several view queries to export the cleaned data as xlsx and connected it to Tableau Public.
+For more information regarding the SQL queries used, please click [here](https://github.com/Jleung1996/Covid19-Data-Visulization-SQL-Tableau/blob/main/Code/SQLCovidV2.sql)

 ## User Guide